sudoDeVinci/TV-head/README.md

 While I had wanted to do this cosplay for a while, the technical details were modified from [Vivian Thomas'](https://rose.systems) implementation found [here](https://rose.systems/tv_head/).

-My implementation aims more to be an alternate version of their mk1 design:
+My implementation aimed more to be an alternate version of their mk1 design, but evolved into a creature of its own:

 Front view | Inside :-----------------------------------:|:------------------------------------:|